Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

 # Configuration Guide

 This document provides an in-depth explanation of the configuration options, data properties, and training parameters used by the system.
-The system supports data collection from keyboard, mouse, and gamepad devices and uses an LSTM autoencoder model for tasks such as anomaly detection.
+The system supports data collection from keyboard, mouse, and gamepad devices and uses an LSTM autoencoder model for anomaly detection.
 Note that **model hyperparameters are tuned automatically in the background** using the Optuna library, allowing the system to optimize parameters like layer count, neuron count, and learning rate without manually setting them.

 ---